perezdanyer/cmssw/Alignment/OfflineValidation/test/examples/README.md

 hadd -ff JetHTAnalysis_merged.root `xrdfs root://eoscms.cern.ch ls -u /store/group/alca_trackeralign/username/path/to/ultralegacy/files | grep '\.root'`
 ```

-For 100 files, the merging will take about one to two minutes.
-Now all the files are merged, the only thing that remains is to plot the results.
+For 100 files, the merging should be done between one and two minutes.
+Now that all the files are merged, the only thing that remains is to plot the results.
 To do this, navigate to the folder where the plotting configuration is located and run it:

 ```
 cd $CMSSW_BASE/src/Alignment/OfflineValidation/test/examples/example_json_jetHT/JetHT/plot/fullExample